China charges former senior military officer with graft - Xinhua

 The party has struggled to contain public anger at a seemingly endless stream of corruption scandals, particularly when officials are seen as abusing their posts to amass wealth.

-(Reporting by Ben Blanchard, Benjamin Kang Lim and Sui-Lee Wee; Editing by Clarence Fernandez)
+(Reporting by Ben Blanchard, Benjamin Kang Lim and Sui-Lee Wee; Editing by Clarence Fernandez and Alex Richardson)